Punvenkz10101/eco-horizon-forecast/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Weather data sourced from historical Bangalore weather records
-- UI components built with shadcn/ui
-- Map visualization powered by React Simple Maps
-- Charts and graphs created with Recharts

----

 **Built with ❤️ using React, TypeScript, and Python**